 (This annex forms an integral part of this Recommendation.)

-Editor’s Note: Since the SCTP transport is likely to be used for a variety of applications in H.323 systems, it would be useful to have a table similar to Appendix VIII of H.245, which would list the ITU-T recommendations that use this transport.

 Appendix XI List of Recommendations/Standards utilising SCTP or DataChannel (Annex U) transport

 (This appendix does not form an integral part of this Recommendation.)

 This appendix contains references to Recommendations/Standards (other than H.245) that utilise H.245 to signal the use of SCTP or data channel data transports.